-The Medical Cannabis Therapeutic Research Act was enacted in May 2014.
-The law established a patient registry program, administered by the Minnesota Department of Health (MDH), which allows qualifying patients to use and possess cannabis for medical use.
+The Medical Cannabis Therapeutic Research Act was enacted in May 2014.1 The law established a patient registry program, administered by the Minnesota Department of Health (MDH), which allows qualifying patients to possess and use cannabis for medical use.

-The law allows for two manufacturers to be registered in the state.
+The law allows two manufacturers to be registered in the state.
 Each manufacturer must have one manufacturing facility and four distribution sites throughout the state.

-The manufacturers may only distribute medical cannabis in pill or liquid form, and patients may only possess medical cannabis in those limited forms.
+The manufacturers may only distribute medical cannabis in pill, liquid, or topical form, and patients may only possess medical cannabis in those limited forms.